dvlprdave/learn-nextjs/notes.md

   cd pages
   touch index.js
 ```
-> "touch" cretes a file in our current sitting directory.
+> "touch" creates a file in our current sitting directory.
 You can simply add the file manually in your current editor if you'd like, but I find using the terminal a bit faster.

 ### Building our first page